Cherokee grammar: General

 Cherokee is a polysynthetic verb-heavy nominative–accusative language with a non-productive incorporation system.
-It features both suffixes and prefixes, in contrary to agglutinative languages though, these interact drastically with their surroundings.
+Verbs may be inflected with a large number of suffixes and prefixes that express a range of properties, including subject and/or object agreement, tense and aspect, and evidentiality.

 Verbs

-Verbs are the most important part and obligatory for a Cherokee sentence.
-There are two verb-classes comparable to different conjugation types in Latin or Spanish for that their pronoun-prefixes differ in form.
+Verbs are the central, obligatory part of Cherokee sentences (with the exception of affirmative copular sentences in the present tense).
+Verbs in Cherokee fall into two conjugation classes, which determine the forms of pronominal prefixes in most tenses.

 Structure

-To analyze the word formation, a slot system is suited the best.
-In that sense, every verb possesses the following basic slots.
-Obligationary parts are marked in bold.
+The morphological structure of verbs can be analyzed in terms of a slot system, in which every verb possesses the following basic slots.
+Obligatory items are marked in bold.

 Please note that for every following table only the basic form, sometimes/mostly even without a translation, will be listed to not overload the visual input.
 Phonemical changes and the meaning depend heavily on context and are better described individually in the following sections.
 The basic morpheme will be displayed in bold for disambiguation.
 Here is an overview for the depiction of the context and the following changes:

 Initial prefixes (-3)

-The initial prefixes are optionally, but may not occur if they inhabit the same slot or convey contradictive ideas.
+The initial prefixes are optional.
+They may not co-occur if they inhabit the same slot or convey contradictory ideas.

 Pronoun prefixes (-2)

-As said before, the choice of the pronoun depends on the verb-class, it may either follow set A or set B (also known as set I and set II).
+All Cherokee verbs occur with a pronoun prefix that expresses person properties of a subject argument, object argument, or some combinations of subject and object properties.
+There are two sets of pronoun prefixes, set A and set B (also known as set I and set II).
+Only set B prefixes are used with completive and infinitive stems.
+In other tenses, the choice of prefix is determined by the identity of the verb.
 These are only present if the verb is intransitive, for transitive verbs one joined set is used.
 Mark that the exclusive forms are generated by taking the corresponding 2nd person form and adding an "O".